LHCGreg/DFOCP/readme.txt

 A: You must have a directory called SoundPacksCustom in your DFO directory with the foreign soundpacks you wish to use.

-BrowserlessDFO.bat is a batch file you can edit to put in your username and password so all you have to do is double-click BrowserlessDFO.bat without having to enter your username and password anymore.
+By clicking File->Save As Bat... you can export your username, password, and options to a .bat script.
+Once you save the .bat file, just double-click the .bat file to start DFO with the username, password, and options you had entered.
+You won't need to open DFOCP.exe anymore (but you still need to keep it on your computer).
 Make sure you understand the risks of storing a password in a file on your computer.
-If you choose to use this method, open BrowserlessDFO.bat in a text editor like Notepad, follow the directions inside, and save it.
-You can then double-click BrowerlessDFO.bat to log in without entering your username and password anymore.
-You must leave the window it creates open.
+You must leave the window that is created when double-clicking the .bat file open.
 It will close itself when DFO finishes.

-Q: The instructions are hard.
-I don't get it!

-A: Ask for help on the dfosource thread.
-Future versions will be able to generate BrowserlessDFO.bat for you.

 If you wish to use DFO Control Panel from the command-line or from a script, you can see the command-line arguments accepted by running